Who is Eligible?

 How are the points awarded?

 Points will be awarded for each event in the series using the points system under the points system tab.
 The categories and points available will be confirmed on the event organisers website.
-The final GC placings will be awarded as determined by the organiser.
+The final GC placings will be awarded as determined by the organiser, with a few points to note below:

 The overall series winner is awarded to the rider that scores the most series points taking into account their best two results from the series (plus any bonus points from the Zwift race).

-In the event of a tie for first, the highest-placed rider in the final race of the most recent series race shall take precedence.
+In the event of a tie for first, the following criteria shall apply:

-Top 3 overall riders in the series in the U19 and U17 categories will be recognised as the National Series Champion and podium place getters.
+Top 3 overall riders in the series will be recognised as the National Series Champion and podium place getters.

 At the time of entry, riders will be able to nominate their CNZ affiliated club, CNZ affiliated trade team or CNZ Hub.
 There will be recognition of each of these categories throughout the race series.